 15. The Blue Room

 I'm just going to throw this last one in as a complete curveball !

-This room has definitely taken blue to a new level!
+As far as navy living room ideas go, this blue living room has definitely taken blue to a new level!
 If it wasn't for the flashes of white in the wall art, table and cushions, the whole room would be solely blue!
 I count at least 4 different shades in this one small living room, the walls and cabinet, sofa, carpet (and what a carpet it is!) plus the other chair and stool set.

 I've got to admit, I'm stuck for words.
 Would you have a living room quite this blue ?!